Transfer Student FAQ's

 Your previous coursework can impact your PACE and your Maximum Timeframe calculations so it is crucial to have a complete and accurate academic history.

-A: It is important that you progress toward your degree in a timely manner.
+It is important that you progress toward your degree in a timely manner.
 Not only are there overall limitations for the total credit hours you can attempt, but there are also Federal funding limits as well.
 It is key to utilize tools like MyDegrees and visits to your Academic Advisor to make sure you are on track to graduate.
 When you reach your federal limits there is no appeal process.

 The amount of Federal Pell Grant funds you may receive over your lifetime is limited by federal law is 600% to be roughly the equivalent of six years of Pell Grant funding.
 The maximum amount of Pell Grant funding you can receive each year is equal to 150% if you attend Summer, Fall, Winter and Spring quarters, however, the Summer quarter is typically an optional quarter and not always required.